 • Check your jewelry now and then for loose stones and weak clasps.

-• Take your fine jewelry to a jeweler once in a while to have it checked for any loose stones and to get it professionally cleaned.
+• Once in a while, take your fine jewelry to a jeweler to have it checked for any loose stones and to get it professionally cleaned.

 • Wear your sterling silver to discourage tarnishing.
 (Yep, using it helps prevent tarnishing.
 The oils in your skin clean off the tarnish—which comes from the small amount of copper or brass contained in most sterling silver.
 Without it, the silver would be too soft.)

 • Different jewelry requires different care.
 When you buy fine jewelry, ask about the best way to care for it.

 • Ultrasonic cleaners are good at getting dirt out of small crevices, but they don’t remove tarnish, and they’re not safe on all stones.
 Also, using one too often can wear away the metal on your jewelry and/or loosen stones.
 (Did you know there was such a thing as an ultrasonic jewelry cleaner?
 Me neither.)